Alfheim-Realm/Documentation/Server Description - Developer.md

 * Function "after_player_kill_player" has been updated to be customizable.
   * Able to customizable kill feed texts.
   * Able to make kill feed text local or global notices on a per-map basis.
+* All damage related functions now handle attacker and defender.
 #### Forging System:
 * Allow to put level limits on a general level, type (unique, dragon, basic) and individual gems.
 * Allow to set the specific success rate percentage for each level on each type: forging gems, combining gems and combining refining gems.